South Australia’s Kangaroo Island is a true natural paradise, perfect for families wanting a getaway with that real holiday spirit.

 - South Coast

 Little Sahara, about 15 minutes from Vivonne Bay, is on the south on KI.
 It is an 2km² area of sand dunes.
 You can hire both sand boards for stand up sand boarding (like snow boarding) or toboggans like we had.
-There is a kiosk at Little Sahara where you can hire the boards for $29 per board.
+There is a kiosk at Little Sahara where you can hire the boards for $29 per board (pricing as of April 2015).
 We hired ours from the Vivonne Bay General Store, which was cheaper.
 If you stay at Vivonne Bay Lodge, they have boards you can use for free.
 The hire was for 2.5 hours, which was plenty as it was hard work getting back up again.
 There are varying degrees of steepness so smaller children can do it too.
 It was our most fun morning of the holiday!

 Sea Lions at Seal Bay!
 Also on the south coast, Seal Bay is about 25km from Vivonne Bay.
 There is a visitor centre here with information about sea lions and a gift shop.
 You can choose one of two experiences.
 You can pay $40 for a family of 4 and walk down a purpose built boardwalk to see the sea lions.
 You don’t get right on the beach but you see some pretty close (most of the photos in the collage are actually taken from the board walk).
 Or you can pay $80 for a family of 4 and have a guide walk you down onto the beach for 45 minutes.
 This was really informative and we learnt a lot about the sea lions and their behaviour.
 The guide takes you to around 10m from the sea lions.
 If you stand really still they do sometimes come closer.
 It was a pretty magical experience.